zacyang/zacyang.github.io/_posts/2020-05-23-what-makes-a-good-engineer.markdown

 ---

-Recently I have been watching/reading Professor [Jordan Peterson](https://www.wikiwand.com/en/Jordan_Peterson) Mine mind was transfixated by his way of express controversal ideas/thoughts in a way that both logical and blunt.
+Recently I have been watching/reading Professor [Jordan Peterson](https://www.wikiwand.com/en/Jordan_Peterson) My mind was transfixated by his way of expressing controversal ideas/thoughts which is both logical and blunt.
 Like all good lectures do, they tend to trigger your own thinking process.
 I'd like to use this quarantine time during the pandamic to talk about and break down what makes a good engineer.
   - The traits of a good engineer
   - Generalized ability of a good eengineer